Pre-eligibility Information for USDA Foods

 - Sponsors purchasing meals from a school food authority (SFA) that participates in NSLP.

 - SFA sponsors that procure their SFSP meals from the same FSMC that competitively provided their most recent NSLP and/or SBP meals.

 TEFAP reduces hunger in Texas by distributing, through local food banks, a portion of the United States agricultural surplus to low-income households, unemployed individuals and organizations that serve meals to low-income persons.
 You may be eligible to participate as a TEFAP contractor if you are a non-profit organization or a public agency and have an established network for food distribution within the state.

 The CSFP helps improve the health of persons 60 and older with distributions of nutritionally balanced USDA-donated food.
 The program is currently only available to residents in Dallas, Dimmit, Hidalgo, Jim Hogg, Kinney, Maverick, Starr, Val Verde, Webb, Zapata, Cameron, Willacy, Bexar, and Harris counties.
 You may be eligible as a CSFP contractor if you are a non-profit organization or a public agency.

-You must demonstrate adequate administrative and financial responsibility to manage an efficient and effective distribution system to be considered a potential SFMNP contractor.
-Consideration will be given to the poverty level of seniors and the number of certified farmers markets in the selected geographical contract area, and to the organizations best suited to make maximum use of the caseload availability.
+You must demonstrate adequate administrative and financial responsibility to manage an efficient and effective distribution system to be considered a potential FMNP or SFMNP contractor.
+For SFMNP, consideration will be given to the poverty level of seniors and the number of certified farmers markets in the selected geographical contract area, and to the organizations best suited to make maximum use of the caseload availability.

 While participation in some of these programs is limited, if you are interested in any of these programs and believe your organization or company is eligible to participate, please contact the Commodity Operations Section at firstname.lastname@example.org or (877) TEX-MEAL.